apache/incubator-seata-website/docs/en-us/overview/faq.md

 <h3 id='11'>Q: 11.I can't find this package:io.seata.codec.protobuf.generated,and cant't run seata server?</h3>

 **A:**
-You can execute this command:[mvn clean install -DskipTests=true](https://github.com/seata/seata/issues/2438),These codes have been removed in version 0.8.1.
+You can execute this command: `./mvnw clean install -DskipTests=true` (Mac,Linux) or `mvnw.cmd clean install -DskipTests=true`, (Win)[reference issues/2438](https://github.com/seata/seata/issues/2438),These codes have been removed in version 0.8.1.

 ********